DataByteNITT/ImageCompression/README.md

 <img src="https://github.com/PaiAkshay998/ImageCompression/blob/master/JPG_reconstruction.jpg?raw=true" width="250px" height="250px">

 However , the compression is far from perfect since the encoding stage takes some time run the K-Means algorithm on the image for larger images or larger number of clusters.
-Also , the maximum number of centroids is restricted to 255 ( uint8 ).